deeps2/MarvelPedia/README.md

 - Search any Character or Comics by entering the starting letters (ex: sp for spider man, av for avengers, iro for iron man)
 - Get details of any Comics and Character by clicking on its card.

-# ExtraPoints(according to problem given)
+# ExtraPoints (According to problem given)
-- A search for characters and comics --> IMPLEMENTED.
-Click on Fab search icon to search for characters/comics
+- A search for characters and comics --> <b>IMPLEMENTED.
+Click on Fab search icon to search for characters/comics</b>
-- Animations and transitions --> IMPLEMENTED.
-Can be seen in SplashActivity, top cover image in MainActivity
+- Animations and transitions --> <b>IMPLEMENTED.
+Can be seen in SplashActivity, top cover image in MainActivity</b>
 - Telling us your favorite marvel hero.
 And why?
-(This is very important) --> IMPLEMENTED.
-Click on Heart image in app(inside MainActivity) to know more
+(This is very important) --> <b>IMPLEMENTED.
+Click on Heart image in app(inside MainActivity) to know more</b>

 # Components Used
 - GridLayout